Yosemite Itinerary: How to Spend 1 to 5 Days

 The “Father of National Parks,” John Muir, looked over what would become Yosemite National Park and said, “It is by far the grandest of all the special temples of Nature I was ever permitted to enter.”
 That still holds true 155 years later.
-Your trip to Yosemite National Park will no doubt leave you just as enamored, but where do you start?
+The hard part is not being moved by the place; it is fitting it into the days you actually have.

 Yosemite was pure magic on my first visit.
 It was like walking into a world where everything was bigger, more magnificent.
 As I craned my neck to see Yosemite Falls, a ranger said, “You know there’s a rainbow there sometimes at night.
 It’s called a moonbow.”
 I smiled politely, internally convincing myself he was messing with me.
 He wasn’t.

-Every fantastical thing I could imagine in the outdoor world seamlessly blends at Yosemite National Park.
+Every fantastical thing I could imagine in the outdoor world comes together at Yosemite National Park.
 The glacially carved landscape is explained through every stop while visiting Yosemite.
 I hope my guidance can help you find just as much magic and unravel some secrets of Yosemite.

 The story is, a man came up to Yosemite and the ranger was sitting at the front gate and the man said, “I’ve only got one hour to see Yosemite.
 If you only had one hour to see Yosemite, what would you do?”
 And the ranger said, “Well, I’d go right over there, and I’d sit on that rock, and I’d cry.” – Nevada Barr, Author